tess-jl/aws-developer-course/notes/12_AWS_Integration_Messaging.md

 **records read in order of a shard but across shards we don't know order**

 **shard-splitting** = adding more shards --> therefore can re-scale the KCL apps and scale up the number of KCLs to match the number of shards

+### Kinesis Security, Analytics, Firehose
+Security
+-need IAM for access/auth
+-encyption in flight using HTTPS endpoints
+-can enable encryption at rest (i.e. SSE) using KMS -can encrypt/decypt client-side
+-can enable VPC endpoints to access kinesis within VPC

+Analytics
+-RT analytics using SQL
+-auto scaling
+-managed (no servers to provision)
+-only pay for what we consume/compute (unlike streams that are provisioned) -can create streams out of the RT queries

+Firehose
+-fully-managed
+-near RT (1 min latency)
+-used for loading data into Redshit/S2/Splunk/ElasticSearch -auto scaling
+-support for data formats (pay for conversion)
+-pay for the amount of data through hose

+### SQS vs. SNS vs. Kinesis